protofire/blockchain-learning-path/README.md

 #### Audit
 - [SmartCheck](https://tool.smartdec.net) - Online tool for checking smart contracts for vulnerabilities and bad practices.

-#### Best Practices
-- [Consensys best practices](https://consensys.github.io/smart-contract-best-practices/) - This document provides a baseline knowledge of security considerations for intermediate Solidity programmers.
-It is maintained by ConsenSys Diligence, and the broader Ethereum community.

 #### Utility
 - [solhint](https://github.com/protofire/solhint) - Solidity linter that provides security, style guide and best practice rules for smart contract validation.